INSIGHT: Bunker Convention 2001

 What is the solution?

 - Clubs in the IG require members requesting blue cards to have in place, and comply with the terms and conditions of, a war risks policy on standard terms with a separate limit for P&I liabilities.
-The limit should be for at least the proper value of the ship or USD 100 m, whichever the lesser.
 War risks underwriters will be expected to respond to claims arising out of terrorism.
 By requesting a blue card, Members will be deemed to have agreed to assign to the Association their rights under such insurance and against any third party